GNOME/gjs/doc/Understanding-SpiderMonkey-code.md

 - Functions that start with `JS_` or `JS::`, or types that start with `JS`, are part of the SpiderMonkey API.
 - Functions that start with `js_` or `js::` are part of the "JS Friend" API, which is a section of the SpiderMonkey API which is supposedly less stable.
 (Although SpiderMonkey isn't API stable in the first place.)
 - We use the SpiderMonkey from the ESR (Extended Support Release) of Firefox.
 These ESRs are released approximately once a year.
-- Since ESR 24, the SpiderMonkey team has gotten sloppy about making official releases of standalone SpiderMonkey.
+- Since ESR 24, the official releases of standalone SpiderMonkey have fallen by the wayside.
 (Arguably, that was because nobody, including us, was using them.)
-We had high hopes for an official release of ESR 52, but there were some problems that couldn't be fixed on the ESR branch.
-The SpiderMonkey team will likely make an official release of ESR 60, but they may need some reminders when the time comes.
+The SpiderMonkey team may make official releases again sometime, but it's a low priority.
 - When reading GJS code, to quickly find out what a SpiderMonkey API function does, you can go to https://searchfox.org/ and search for it.
 This is literally faster than opening `jsapi.h` in your editor, and you can click through to other functions, and find everywhere a function is used.
 - Don't trust the wiki on MDN as documentation for SpiderMonkey, as it is mostly out of date and can be quite misleading.